14th Sunday in Ordinary Time Year B

 O God, who in the abasement of your Son

 fill your faithful with holy joy,

 for on those you have rescued from slavery to sin

 you bestow eternal gladness.

-Today’s Psalm is a song of petition in a time of persecution, made in a spirit of confidence and trust in God’s mercy.
+Today’s Psalm is a prayer to God for mercy in times of trouble.
+This hymn of lamentation is made in a spirit of trust in God’s compassion.

 This week, I may want to pray for divine comfort and solace, as we as a society face life’s desolations and trials.
 I also pray for my sisters and brothers across the world who are living through times of great loss and fear.